Seven Ways to Make almost anything more fun

 6. If it’s still not fun, change yourself: try it with your eyes closed, or with your “wrong” hand, or tie yourself to someone else.

-7. If it makes the game better, cheat.
+7. If it makes the game better, for everybody, cheat.

 (Edited by Major Fun with contributions by Matt Weinstein, Elyon De Koven, and Jon Jenkins.)